CQCL/Qermit/README.md

 ## Contributing

 Pull requests or feature suggestions are very welcome.
-To make a PR, first fork the repo, make your proposed changes on the `main` branch, and open a PR from your fork.
+To make a PR, first fork the repository, make your proposed changes, and open a PR from your fork.

 ## Code style

+Style checks are run by continuous integration.
-To install the dependencies required for the following run:
+To install the dependencies required to run them locally run:
 ```
 pip install qermit[tests]
 ```